 You may also like

 Something of a hotel, something of a private club: we like The Soho House concept and have been following the exclusive hotel group’s expansion for some time now.
-It’s nice to see their new developments in Netherlands and Spain scheduled to open in 2016 (with some likelihood of slipping to 2017).
+It’s nice to see their new development in Spain scheduled to open in 2016.

 The Barcelona property, with adjacent to the port address on Plaça del Duc de Medinaceli, will occupy a 19th-century townhouse, with rooms and corridors arranged around a central glass atrium.
 There will be 60 rooms, rooftop swimming pool and spa run by the Cowshed brand.